10 Best Campsites in Vietnam

 9. An away-from-it-all encampment in Hang Tien Cave

-Location: Cao Quang Commune, Tuyen Hoa District, 70km from Phong Nha - Ke Bang National Park, Quang Binh Province
+Location: Cao Quang Commune, Tuyen Hoa District, approximately 70 km from Phong Nha - Ke Bang National Park, Quang Binh Province.

-How to get there: from Hanoi, you can book Camel Travel or Hung Thanh Bus at a price of around 260.000 VND/pax.
+How to get there: From Hanoi, you can book Camel Travel or Hung Thanh Bus for about 300,000 VND/pax.

-Ticket price: a guided tour exploring Hang Tien Cave starts from 300 USD
+Ticket price: Guided tours exploring Hang Tien Cave start from 450 USD.

 Why you love it: